laoshanxi/app-mesh/doc/JWT_DESC.md

 > * Support centerized  user & role DB server by Consul

 What is **not** supported:
-> * Redirect authentication to another JWT server is not suported
+> * Redirect authentication to another JWT server is not supported
 > * LDAP is not supported